alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 These variables can be used to get information about the current neutron route.
 Please do not set them manually and / or from outside the SpanshAttack profile.

+* `SpanshAttack.plotSystem` (string): the system actually plotted towards using the neutron router (onley used/set if the target system is not in the data base)
 * `SpanshAttack.targetSystem` (string): the target system for the current neutron route
 * `SpanshAttack.nextNeutronWaypoint` (string): the next waypoint on the current